 Crittenden’s seniors Prince, Raymond and Megan Dunnigan went on to receive All-Region accolades and Glick was named a Capital One Academic All-American at the end of the year to cap one of the most memorable soccer seasons in SFA history.
 In the spring, Dunnigan, Glick and Raymond all signed professional contracts to continue their playing careers in Iceland, representing SFA’s first soccer players to turn pro.

-In 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record as a head coach and during that stretch, won the 2013 Southland Conference Championship, was ranked as high as 4thin the Region and received votes for the first time in program history for the NSCAA National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program high season win total of 15 games, completed the first undefeated season on the road (8-0-2), finished 10th in the countryin goals against average (.520), and finished ninthin the country in shutout percentage (.636).
-Crittenden also saw nine players recognized by the Southland Conference on either the firstteam, second team, or honorable mentions for league play and four players named to the Southland Conference All-Tournament Team.
-Following the historic 2013 season, the awards continued as three Ladyjacks were named to the2013 National Soccer Coaches Association of America (NSCAA)/Continental Tire All-Central Region second teamand the entire squad earned the 2013 NSCAA Team Academic Award.
+In his first year at the helm in 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record while the Ladyjacks matched or broke 13 different program records.
+During the year, SFA won the 2013 SLC title, was ranked as high as fourth in the region and received votes for the first time in program history for the National Soccer Coaches Association of America (NSCAA) National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program-best with 15 wins in the regular season, completed the first undefeated season on the road (8-0-2), finished 10th in the country in goals against average (.520) and finished ninth in the country in shutout percentage (.636).
+Crittenden also saw nine players recognized by the Southland on either the first team, second team, or honorable mention for league play and four players named to the SLC All-Tournament Team.
+Following the historic 2013 season, the awards continued as three Ladyjacks were named to the 2013 NSCAA/Continental Tire All-Central Region second team and the entire squad earned the 2013 NSCAA Team Academic Award.

-Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program - Regional Staff, and the ECNL-PDP staff.
+Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program Regional Staff, and the ECNL-PDP staff.